spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that, multi-cart widget works well:

-* Log in to the customer account.
+1. On the Storefront, log in as a customer.
-* Add products to the cart.
+2. Add products to cart.
-* Adjust quantity of products.
+3. Update quantity of products.
-* Check the mini cart widget:
-    * Open the mini cart widget.
-    * Verify updated quantity and prices, ensuring all products are listed correctly.
+  Open the mini-cart widget and make sure the updated quantity, prices, and products are displayed correctly.

 {% endinfo_block %}